-CONFIDENTIALITY AND TITLE IX
+CONFIDENTIALITY & TITLE IX

-If the complainant wants to reveal an allegation of sexual misconduct but also wants to maintain confidentiality, the student should be aware that the College will consider the request but cannot guarantee that the College will be able to honor it, and the complaint will be reported to the Title IX coordinator and an investigation will be initiated.
+If the complainant wants to reveal an allegation of sexual misconduct but also wants to maintain confidentiality, the student should be aware that the College will consider the request but cannot guarantee that the College will be able to honor it, and the complaint will be reported to the Title IX coordinator.
+Please note that submitting a report does not obligate the reporter to file a formal complaint and initiate an investigation.